lukaszmadrzynski/Website-Update/content/pages/ecotours/wenhai.md

       - type: FeaturedItem
         title: ''
         subtitle: ''
-        text: >+
+        text: >
-          Begin your journey by exploring the Lashi Wetlands Nature Reserve, a haven for various water bird
+          Begin your journey by exploring the **Lashi Wetlands Nature Reserve**, a haven for various water bird

           species.
 Enjoy the sight of these elegant creatures in their natural habitat,

           learning about their importance to this delicate ecosystem.
         image:
           type: ImageBlock
           url: /images/Icon1.jpg